A/N: Warning for body horror and suggestive content (…but not at the same time)

 “Atiuh’s word, Roman,” Leandros breathed.
 “Is it always like that?”

 “No,” Roman said, the word muffled in Leandros’ shoulder.
 “It’s never so intense.
-It’s just a bit of pain, usually.
+Just a bit of pain, usually.
 I can think past it.
 But this time—,” He shuddered.
 “It was Ellaes.
 Whatever she did, she changed it.
 Nothing’s felt right since I woke up.”

 “I don’t know.”

-Roman looked away, out to the still-open balcony door and the colorful sky beyond.
+Roman looked away again, out the still-open balcony door and to the colorful sky beyond.
 He told Leandros what Devikra had said, skipping some details.
 He told Leandros about Orean on fire, about Wilhara’s visions acting up and why it was happening.

-He didn’t tell Leandros about Wilhara foretelling his death.
+He didn’t tell Leandros about Wilhara seeing him dead.